-Cochus Blue Tetra (Boehlkea fredcochui) Fish Species Profile
+Cochus Blue Tetra (Boehlkea fredcochui) Species Profile & Care Guide

 Cochu's Tetras are generally peaceful and gentle fish and extremely active, are not demanding and relatively simple to look after.
 However, they may occasionally nip on the fins of other larger and slow-moving fish if there is not enough swimming space for them.